Email Spoofing Detection using Machine Learning: A Developer's Guide

 - Vulnerable to misconfiguration and bypass techniques: Even with correct setup, attackers can sometimes bypass these checks.
 For instance, they might exploit lenient DMARC policies or find ways to send emails from authorized servers.

 - Ineffective against display name spoofing and sophisticated phishing attacks: Traditional methods primarily focus on verifying the domain.
 They often fail to detect display name spoofing, where attackers use a legitimate name with a fraudulent email address.
+This is a significant limitation because SPF, DKIM, and DMARC are largely ineffective against this specific type of deception.

 As noted earlier, attackers often manipulate the "From" header to deceive recipients.
 These methods alone aren't enough to combat increasingly sophisticated spoofing tactics.
 As Github indicates, machine learning can provide an effective solution for identifying and filtering out phishing attempts, enhancing email security.